zorglub42/OSA/README.md

 It's probably because my sql server didn't restart properly after install.
 In such a case, issue the following:

 		service mysql restart

+##Trouble shooting
+If after using addictional apache directive (on service or node) OSA doesn't answer it's probably because apache configuration is corrupted due to invalid directives.
+To fix it:
+- go to apache avaialble sites configuration folder and remove all  nursery-osa-node files (DO NOT REMOVE nursery-osa* but only nursery-osa-node*)

+		cd /etc/apache2/sites-available
+		rm nursery-osa-node*
+- restart apache

+		service apache2 restart

+- reconnect OSA admin console and fix invalid configuration (servce or node)